Peoria announces diversity directory initiative - NewsBreak

 McLean County school administrators get federal info on preventing school shootings

-PEORIA (Heart of Illinois ABC) - Less than three months after the deadly school shooting in Uvalde, Texas, parents in Central Illinois are sending their kids off to start a new school year in Central Illinois.
+PEORIA (25 News Now) - Less than three months after the deadly school shooting in Uvalde, Texas, parents in Central Illinois are sending their kids off to start a new school year in Central Illinois.
 As a result of that tragedy, keeping kids safe is a top priority.
-“Our...
+“Our administrators,...

 UPDATE: Contract negotiations break down between Peoria Public Schools, teacher’s union